dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 The default behavior of what object is created is the following:

-- The database where the object is created will be the database configured at the [environment level in dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.
+- The database where the object is created will be the database configured at the [environment level in dbt Cloud](/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.

-- The schema depends on whether a [custom schema](https://docs.getdbt.com/docs/build/custom-schemas) has been defined for the model:
+- The schema depends on whether a [custom schema](/docs/build/custom-schemas) has been defined for the model:
     - If no custom schema is defined, the schema where the object is created will be the schema that has been configured in dbt Cloud (`dbt_username` for Dev and the configured default schema for any deployment environment); or the schema in the `profiles.yml` in dbt Core.
         - Note: Automated CI jobs are a specific case, where the schema name is derived from the job number and PR number: `dbt_cloud_pr_<job_id>_<pr_id>`
     - If a custom schema has been defined, it will concatenate the schema from above with the custom one.
         - For example, if the configured schema is `dbt_myschema` and the custom one is `marketing`, the objects will be created under `dbt_myschema_marketing`.

-- The object name depends on whether an [alias](https://docs.getdbt.com/reference/resource-configs/alias) has been defined on the model:
+- The object name depends on whether an [alias](/reference/resource-configs/alias) has been defined on the model:
     - If no alias is defined, the object will be created with the same name as the model, without the `.sql` or `.py` at the end.
     - If an alias is defined, the object will be created with the configured alias.

 Those default rules are a great starting point, and many people stick with those without customizing them.

-It allows developers to work in their own sandboxed schemas and makes it possible to have different feature requests updating the same models without conflicting with one another.
+It allows developers to work in their own test schemas and makes it possible to have different feature requests updating the same models without conflicting with one another.

 ## How to customize this behavior

 While the default behavior would fit the needs of most dbt users, there are occasions where the approach doesn’t fit with the existing data qarehouse governance and design.

-For example, dbt expects that it has the rights to create a schema on the fly **quickly** (and we recommend that the users running dbt have this ability), but it might not be allowed at your company.
+For example, dbt expects that it has the rights to create a schema on the fly _quickly_ (and we recommend that the users running dbt have this ability), but it might not be allowed at your company.

 Or, you might have many custom schemas and want to avoid having your Dev database showing the combination of all developer schemas and custom schemas.